christianrichter/marketing/_posts/2022-09-09-hello-world.md

 ---
 layout: default
-title: "Hello World"
+title: "SPF - Sender Policy Framework"
 ---

-# Welcome
+# Sender Policy Framework - What is it and how does it work

 **Hello world**, this is my first Jekyll blog post.